typelevel/Laika/docs/using-laika/output.md

 can alternatively use it as the final output format and then post-process it with other tools.

-The XSL-FO renderer can be used with the `Transform` or `Render` APIs:
+The XSL-FO renderer can be used with the `Transformer` or `Renderer` APIs:

     val result: String = Transformer
       .from(Markdown)